oasis-tcs/odata-specs/odata-csdl/7 Structural Property.md

 ## ##subsec Type Facets

-Facets modify or constrain the acceptable values of a type.
+Facets modify or constrain the acceptable values of a model element's type.

 For single-valued model elements the facets apply to the value of the model element.
 For collection-valued model elements the facets apply to the items